rudderlabs/terraform-provider-rudderstack/docs/resources/config.md

 <a id="nestedatt--config--str"></a>
 ### Nested Schema for `config value`
-Each JSON value can be converted to equivalent rudderstack provider config as follows.
+Each JSON value can be converted into equivalent rudderstack provider config as follows.

 #### Examples
 |JSON Config Value   | Remark                   | Equivalent Representation in Terraform                  |